DanishMujeeb/Connect4/README.md

 - Language Used: Java
 - Main Concepts Covered: OOP (Abstraction, Encapsulation, Inheritance, Polymorphism), File I/O, Hash Map, Methods and Arrays

-Link to Game (Click Run): https://replit.com/@DanishMujeeb11/Connect4#Connect4Game/Main.java
+Link to Game (Click Run After Clicking the Link): https://replit.com/@DanishMujeeb11/Connect4#Connect4Game/Main.java

 Here is how the game will first look.
 If the user picks to play the game, the names of the users will be asked and then the gameboard will appear.